longieirl/openvpn/README.md

 ```

 # Client files
 - Copy the entire text, this will create the detault params.
-It assumes your machine has internet connectivity to run this.
+It assumes your machine has internet connectivity to run this!
 ```
 cat << EOF > /etc/openvpn/easy-rsa/keys/Default.txt
 client